yfern328/node-js-basic-web-server-immersive-alum/README.md

 `/message/1`

-That's nice an concise, no?
+That's nice and concise, no?
 Now let's imagine how that form could be generalized.
 Something like this maybe:

 `/message/:id`